-- 2.5 Applicants must satisfy the following criteria: - i) Be aged 21 years or older at the time the licence is granted. - ii) Hold appropriate driving licence. - iii) Be at least 12 months driving experience since full driving licence was granted. - iv) Provide evidence of satisfactory completion of a driving assessment, approved by Hartlepool Borough Council, within 12 months of the first licence being granted.
-Failure to do so would result in a suspension of the licence until the assessment had been successfully completed. - v) Provide evidence of having a right to work in the UK. - vi) Successfully complete the knowledge/locality test. - vii) Provide satisfactory evidence that the applicant meets the "Group 2" medical standard.
+- 2.5 Applicants must satisfy the following criteria: - i) Hold appropriate driving licence. - ii) Have at least 12 months driving experience since full driving licence was granted. - iii) Provide evidence of satisfactory completion of a driving assessment, approved by Hartlepool Borough Council, within 12 months of the first licence being granted.
+Failure to do so would result in a suspension of the licence until the assessment had been successfully completed. - iv) Provide evidence of having a right to work in the UK. - v) Successfully complete the knowledge/locality test. - vi) Provide satisfactory evidence that the applicant meets the "Group 2" medical standard.

-- viii) Provide satisfactory evidence of completion of approved training in issues surrounding the awareness of child and adult safeguarding issues. - ix) Have an ability to speak, read and understand English to a reasonable standard. - x) Produce an appropriate enhanced criminal records check.
-This is required for every new applicant and for each licence renewal (or every 12 months for a three-year licence). - The Council expects all drivers to enrol on the DBS Update Service in order to comply with this requirement. - 2.6 At all times, the Council's legitimate aim is to protect members of the public who are using vehicles and drivers licensed by the Council and thus if the documentation produced does not satisfy the Council then the application will be deemed to be incomplete.
+- vii) Provide satisfactory evidence of completion of approved training in issues surrounding the awareness of child and adult safeguarding issues. - viii) Have an ability to speak, read and understand English to a reasonable standard. - ix) Produce an appropriate enhanced criminal records check.
+This is required for every new applicant and for each licence renewal (or every 12 months for a three-year licence).

+The Council expects all drivers to enrol on the DBS Update Service in order to comply with this requirement.